Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

 Setup: app - dual_mode_keyboard for BR-EDR or BLE remote/mouse for BLE HOGP Peer device - Windows PC or any HID host
 - Enter Pairing Mode
-  Sets the local device to pair-able
+  Sets the local device to pairable
 - Connect
   Connect with a HID host
 - Send Key